 “CSA” stands for “community supported agriculture” though this definition is quite broad.
-There are many ways to support community agriculture i.e. shopping at farmer’s markets, local markets or directly with nearby farmers.
+There are many ways to support community agriculture i.e. shopping at farmer’s markets, local markets or directly with nearby farmers during harvest.
 But because we all lead busy lives and have become accustomed to our food being delivered or shopped for us, a “CSA” has become synonymous with a once-a-week or biweekly box full of local fruits and veggies that are in season delivered to your door.

 Each CSA looks a little bit different.
 Some don’t deliver right to your door but you have to pick them up.
 Others feed 2 people, while some are built to feed a full family.
 Some pick all of the fruits and veggies for you, while others allow you to pick and choose options.
+Some include eggs and dairy, while others are purely fruits and veggies.
 It entirely depends on where you’re ordering from.
 What should be consistent is that your box is full of produce from local farmers, though everyone has a different definition of what “local” means.

-In my case, we decided to order from Farm Fresh to You because it supports local, California producers, is seasonal but also allows some degree of choice.
+In my case, we decided to order from Farm Fresh to You because it supports local, California producers, is seasonal but also allows some degree of choice during each growing season.
 I wanted to use the CSA as an opportunity to try out fruits and veggies I wouldn’t normally pick myself, but given my job, I do need some degree of flexibility for weeks where I’m recipe testing or am just craving some of my favorites.
 We’ve been using it since February (3.5 months) and have absolutely loved it!

 5 REASONS TO GET A CSA

 So now that you know what I CSA is and the CSA meaning, I thought I’d give you 5 reasons why you might want to consider getting one.